refresh fabric without washing

 Finally, storing your fabric with sachets or lavender pouches can help maintain a pleasant scent during storage.
 These natural options are great for odor elimination and fabric softening over time.
 They also discourage pests and mold.
 By combining proper ventilation, natural odor absorbers, fabric softening sprays, and scent sachets, you can keep your stored fabric smelling fresh and feeling soft without ever needing to wash it.
 These simple steps help preserve your textiles, making sure they’re ready to wear or use whenever you need them, all while keeping odors at bay.

-Arm & Hammer Baking Soda Fresh-n-Natural Odor Eliminator, 12 oz (Pack of 3)
+Arm & Hammer Baking Soda Fridge-n-Freezer Odor Absorber, Orange 14 oz, Pack of 12

 As an affiliate, we earn on qualifying purchases.